 Unlike mosquitoes, which breed in stagnant water, black flies lay their eggs in clean fast-running water, such as rivers and streams.
 Female black flies lay hundreds of eggs in or near the water, so they are very common in wooded areas near bodies of water.

-- ACV to the rescue!
-Apple cider vinegar is an old-timey remedy that many claim helps with mosquitoes, black flies, and ticks.
+Apple cider vinegar is an old-timey remedy that many say helps with mosquitoes, black flies, and ticks.
 Start three to four days before your planned outdoor activity and take a tablespoon of vinegar three to four times a day to help your skin ward off biting bugs on its own.

 If you find that these home remedies are not effective, you may need to move up to a commercial insect repellent.
 Sprays containing DEET are often recommended, though their effectiveness against black flies is unpredictable — some even report that DEET sprays attract black flies.
 Repellents containing Permethrin (commonly used to treat lice) are more likely to be effective, but they are also more toxic than DEET sprays and can be harmful to fish, cats, and beneficial insects such as honey bees.